GaoChengyu/XN1_genome_scripts/README.md

 ## 🙏 Acknowledgments
 We thank:

-The developers of [Library/Framework] for their excellent tools
+The developers of all software using in this work for their excellent tools

-[Dataset providers] for making their data available

 Reviewers for their valuable feedback